Training Upcoming Classes Resources About Contact 985-966-2901 Upcoming Classes

 • Coordination with incident command: feeding what you find back to ground teams in a format they can actually use, fast.

-• Night and low-light operations: most SAR missions that call for a drone happen after dark, which changes both the flying and the legal requirements around it.
+• Night and low-light operations: which changes both the flying and the legal requirements around it.

 This is exactly the gap a lot of general drone training doesn't cover.
 Passing a knowledge test proves you can fly legally.
 It doesn't teach you how to run a search.